ImtiazVision/Amazon-Web-Services-AWS-/Chunk_1.md

 On the other side, Platform as a Service (PaaS) eliminates the need for your company to handle underlying platforms such as databases, streaming services, and so on.

+Moreover, **Software as a Service (SaaS)** provides a completed product that in run and managed by the service provider in most end user application.

 **Benefits of AWS**

 - Keep our data safe